How to Sort Your LEGO Collection (5 Proven Methods)

 Your LEGO collection has grown beyond one storage bin—maybe beyond five.
 Every build becomes an excavation mission, digging through thousands of pieces for that one specific brick you know you have somewhere.
 There’s a better way.

-Quick Answer: Which Method Is Right for You?
+Quick Answer: Which LEGO Sorting Method Is Right for You?

 Sort by part type if you build MOCs and need to find specific pieces quickly.
-This is the method most serious builders swear by.
+This is the method most serious builders swear by for sorting LEGO.
 If you’re primarily rebuilding official sets, consider sorting by set instead.
-And if your collection is still small (under 5,000 pieces), rough sorting by category might be all you need.
+And if your collection is still small (under 5,000 pieces), rough sorting by category might be all you need to get started.

 The 5 Proven LEGO Sorting Methods